Primus HSM Configuration

 </crypto_user>

-Below illustrated security configuration parameters refer to global device security configuration (for firmware v3.x).
-In case you have individual user/partition settings, enter into partition configuration and use the commands analogous on the specific partition (as shown above).
+The security configuration parameters in the rest of this section refer to the global device security configuration and use the syntax for firmware v3.x.
+In case you have individual User/Partition settings, enter into Partition configuration and use the commands analogous on the specific Partition (as shown above).

 Verify network configuration